venkatesh-v19/Bikes-Sales-Analysis-using-Excel/README.md

 2. Navigate to the Dashboard tab to explore the analysis visually.
 3. Use slicers and filters to interact with the data.

+## Key Performance Indicators (KPIs)
+  - How many bikes were sold in total?
+  - Which regions had the highest and lowest bike sales?
+  - What is the gender-wise distribution of bike sales?
+  - How does marital status influence bike purchases?
+  - What is the average income of customers who purchased bikes?
+  - Does car ownership affect bike purchases?
+  - What is the distribution of bike sales by commute distance?

 ## Insights Derived
 - Seasonal trends in bike sales.
 - Performance comparison across regions and brands.